Speak with a safari expert

 While competition is fierce, the shoebill is widely acknowledged as one of Africa’s most charismatic avian offerings.
 A bill roughly the size and shape of a Dutch clog should be innately comic, but every tilt of the shoebill’s head seems to reveal a different mood – austere and intimidating, vengeful, smug, and even coy.
 Nothing is beyond the repertoire of their facial expression.

 Where?
 These leggy birds have a penchant for fishing in deep swamps, and a specific expedition is usually required to find them.
-Murchison Falls National Park, Queen Elizabeth National Park, Semliki Wildlife Reserve and Mabamba Swamp in Uganda, and the Bangweulu Swamps in Zambia, are all excellent places to start the search.
+Murchison Falls National Park, Queen Elizabeth National Park, Semliki Wildlife Reserve and Mabamba Swamp in Uganda, and the Bangweulu Wetlands in Zambia, are all excellent places to start the search.

 Travellers hoping to tick a sighting of a shoebill off their bucket lists can head out on specialised expeditions in either Uganda or Zambia